-- Open a savings account in your own name.
-Give the bank a safe address, like a post office box or your work address.
+- If possible, open a savings account in your own name.
+Give the bank a safe address that you know the abuser does not have access to, like a post office box or your work address.

 - Leave money, an extra set of keys, and copies of your important papers with someone you trust.
 You may need to leave home fast, and you’ll need these things later.

 If you are staying with the abuser, think about: